Come Ye Sinners

 Published in over 1400 hymnals since 1757, this hymn by Joseph Hart points us to the work of the cross to deal with our plight.

-In the church music world, there’s a never-ending discussion of the old music vs the new music.
+In the church music world, there’s a never-ending discussion of the old and the new music.
 As I lead our blended worship ministry, I encounter this discussion often.
-Recently there was some research published about the most statistically popular newer worship songs and their common origin.
-Currently, there are 4 main sources creating most of the popular music sung in modern worship settings all over the world.
+Recently, some research was published about the most statistically popular newer worship songs and their common origin.
+As I write this, 4 main sources are creating most of the popular music sung in modern worship settings worldwide.
 Now, if you consider that Fanny Crosby wrote upwards of 9,000 hymns, having 4 sources of popular worship music seems less alarming.
-The issue of discussion is not the lack of more sources, it’s the content of the music.
+The issue of discussion is not the lack of more sources; it’s the content of the music.

-In many churches, hymns like Come Ye Sinners are thought to be too old in language and too offensive when compared to popular worship music today.
-Even though this is an encouraging song to all who are in need of a savior, the raw nature of its lyrics doesn’t produce that soft, sensitive, happy feeling that many are seeking.
+In many churches, hymns, like Come Ye Sinners, are considered too old in language and offensive compared to popular worship music today.
+Even though this is an encouraging song to all who need a savior, the raw nature of its lyrics doesn’t produce that soft, sensitive, happy feeling that many seek.
 If we wouldn’t put the words “Come Ye Sinners” over the door to the sanctuary, why would we sing a hymn titled the same?
-Would we stand at the door and greet our visitors and regular attendees with a hearty, “Welcome poor and wretched sinner!”
-No. I hope not.
+Would we stand at the door and greet our visitors and regular attendees with a hearty, “Welcome, poor and wretched sinner!”
+No!

 A book is not only its cover; this song is not simply its title.
 Thanks to social media, our culture has become one of headline-only reading.
 This hymn is a deep dive into the invitation to the unworthy for the healing power of forgiveness found only at the cross.